chwenyee/tp/docs/team/chwenyee.md

 4. Restructured the code in `ClinicEase.java` and `Parser.java`, and created a `command` package to make the codebase more OOP after v1.0.
 5. Linked `Appointment` Class to `Patient` Class to ensure appointments stored in a `Patient` object are kept in sync with the appointment list in `ManagementSystem`.
-6. Changed the data type of `dateTime` variable in `Appointment` to be `LocalDateTime` or better input validation with `dt/` and `t/`, and to simplify the implementation of the `sort-appointment` feature.
+6. Changed the data type of `dateTime` variable in `Appointment` to be `LocalDateTime` for better input validation of `dt/` and `t/`, and to simplify the implementation of the `sort-appointment` feature.
+7. Added comprehensive validation for: NRIC format compliance, appointment scheduling conflicts (throws `AppointmentClashException`) and future-dated appointments (prevents past-date/time entries)
+8. Implemented cleanup of associated appointment records when the patient is deleted.

 #### Features Implemented
 1. **add-appointment**: Adds a new appointment to the list of appointment.